luizbgomide/sovereign/rules.md

 - **Fey** have emotional motives, often driven by dream logic or the [seven deadly sins](https://en.wikipedia.org/wiki/Seven_deadly_sins) (gluttony, lust, greed, sorrow, wrath, sloth, pride).

 Source: [The Monsters Know What They're Doing](https://www.themonstersknow.com/)

+## Swimming

+All Characters can swim.
+Under normal conditions, a Character can swim 15 feet per [Round](#round) for a number of hours equal to 1/4th of their Constitution (rounded down).
+Characters wearing Chain or Plate armor will sink.
+Characters can hold their breath for 3 [Rounds](#round), after which they must pass a Con/[Exert](#exert) check each round or suffer 1 [System Strain](#system-strain).

+Fighting underwater poses additional challenges:

+- Only thrusting melee weapons (like daggers, polearms, spears, and swords) deal full damage.
+Bludgeoning and slashing weapons deal half damage.
+- All melee weapons attack with a -4 penalty.
+- Bows don't work at all; crossbows have half their normal range.
+- Fire-based spells have no effect underwater.
+- Verbal spellcasting is impossible unless a spell (like [One With Water](/spells#one-with-water)) or another magical effect allows verbal communication.
+- Sound, and sound-based magic, travels twice as far.
+- Magical light has its range halved.

 ## Summary